thaohienhomes/ProHeadshots/EMAIL_TEMPLATES_SETUP.md

 # ProHeadshots Email Templates Setup Guide

-This guide explains how to set up and use the comprehensive email template system for ProHeadshots using SendGrid.
+This guide explains how to set up and use the comprehensive email template system for ProHeadshots using Resend.com.

 ## 📧 Email Templates Overview